Hi, I’m Beau and I run the freeCodeCamp.org YouTube channel.

 So what caused the explosive growth of our channel?
 In this tutorial, I’ll share our insights into YouTube’s algorithm and viewer preferences on YouTube.
 I’ll also share tips for creating your own software YouTube channel, and advice from a variety of successful YouTube creators.
 Even if you are new to software, you can benefit a lot from starting a YouTube channel.

 The freeCodeCamp.org channel focuses on long, in-depth technical courses.
 We create some of these ourselves, and also work with other YouTube creators to create and post courses.
-And thanks to the thousands of donors who support our nonprofit, we are able to keep our channel ad-free.
-But I’ll still share tips for making money with your YouTube channel.
+I’ll also share tips for making money with your YouTube channel.